storyblok/storyblok-react/README.md

 ```

 **Check out our React Boilerplate [here](https://github.com/storyblok/storyblok-react-boilerplate), or read on how to add Storyblok to React in 5 mins [here](https://www.storyblok.com/tp/headless-cms-react)**
+You can also take a look at the [React Playground](https://github.com/arorachakit/storyblok-react/tree/main/playground) in this repo.

 ## Next.js using App Router - Full React Server Components

 If you're using the Next.js `app` directory approach, and React Server Components exclusively, follow this approach.

 > The SDK has a special module for RSC.
 Always import `@storyblok/react/rsc` while using Server Components.